|Home||Who we are||What we do||Where we work||News, events & media||Contact us|

 Teresa has a special interest in legal issues in information work, especially in the electronic environment.
 She is currently a member of the Copyright and Other Legal Matters Committee of the International Federation of Library Associations and Institutions (IFLA-CLM).
 Teresa is a chartered librarian and in 2004 completed a post-graduate diploma in legal studies at the Dublin Institute of Technology.

 Andrius has been Finance Director for EIFL since 2005.
 In this capacity he maintains all accounting records, prepares monthly financial reports, and creates all interim and financial statements about grant funds usage.
 Andrius also advises on the preparation of EIFL’s annual budget and all grant application budgets.
 Prior to joining EIFL, Andrius held many manager positions in banks in Lithuania.
 Andrius is fluent in Lithuanian, English, and Russian, and has a working knowledge of Italian and Polish.
-Andrius holds a Masters in Law from Vilnius University, a Masters in Banking and Finance from the University of Stockholm and a Bachelor of Economics from Vilnius Technical University.
+Andrius holds a Masters in Law from Vilnius University, a Masters in Banking and Finance from the University of Stockholm and a Masters of Economics from Vilnius Technical University.

 Iryna Kuchma, EIFL-OA Programme Manager

 Iryna is the EIFL Open Access programme manager.
 Her responsibilities include advocacy of open access to research results and support in developing open access policies, training and support in setting up open access journals and open repositories, organizing workshops and other knowledge sharing and capacity building events.
 Previously Iryna Kuchma worked as an Information programme manager at the International Renaissance Foundation (part of Soros Foundation network in Ukraine) and coordinated the Arts and Culture Program there.

 In 2009-2010 she was a Steering Committee (and Task Group) member, InterAcademy Panel on International Issues (IAP) Programme on Digital Knowledge Resources and Infrastructure in Developing Countries.
 She has also served on the Access to Learning Award (ATLA) Committee of the Bill and Melinda Gates Foundation's Global Library Initiative.